-Actually, even seasoned gardeners implement this technique which is particularly easy to set up.
+Actually, even seasoned gardeners implement this technique which makes gardening much easier.

 This system should appeal to all who love everything organic: vegetables don’t grow directly in the ground, so you’re sure not to contaminate your growth with products or pollutants that might have been in the soil in the first place, like pesticides.
 You choose the soil that will go in the elevated bed.

 Another advantage of the square-foot organic vegetable patch: it only takes up very little space, so you can fit it right in the smallest gardens easily.
-Everybody, even persons who don’t have a garden at all, can start growing and eating carrots, zucchinis, lettuce, tomatoes, parsley and other organic vegetables and spices.
+Everybody, even persons who don’t have a garden at all, can start growing and eating carrot, zucchini, lettuce, tomato, parsley and other organic vegetables and spices.